-Presented by the Jazz & Heritage Foundation, the Congo Square New World Rhythms Festival takes place in Louis Armstrong Park.
+Presented by the Jazz & Heritage Foundation, the Congo Square Rhythms Festival takes place in Louis Armstrong Park.
 African dance troupes, local brass bands and others celebrate the deep history of Congo Square.
 This fest coincides with the Tremé Creole Gumbo Festival, so you can sample regional cuisine while dancing to the beats of African drumming.

 There’s plenty more to do and celebrate in New Orleans throughout the year.
 Browse our Festival Page for a celebration perfect for you.

-Known for its hub of art galleries, local museums and award-winning fine dining, the Arts & Warehouse District is perfect for a leisurely stroll.
+Known for its hub of art galleries, local museums, and award-winning fine dining, the Arts & Warehouse District is perfect for a leisurely stroll.